Miracle: David Hume

 According to the philosopher David Hume, a miracle is "a transgression of a law of nature by a particular volition of the Deity, or by the interposition of some invisible agent".
 From this premise, the crux of his argument is this: "No testimony is sufficient to establish a miracle, unless the testimony be of such a kind, that its falsehood would be more miraculous, than the fact which it endeavours to establish."
 By Hume's definition, a miracle directly contradicts our regular experience of how the universe works.
 As miracles are single events, the evidence for them is always limited and we experience them rarely.
 On the basis of experience and evidence, the probability that miracle occurred is always less than the probability that it did not occur.
 As it is rational to believe what is more probable, we are not supposed to have a good reason to believe that a miracle occurred.

 Friedrich Schleiermacher

 According to the Christian theologian Friedrich Schleiermacher "every event, even the most natural and usual, becomes a miracle as soon as the religious view of it can be the dominant".

 Søren Kierkegaard

 The philosopher Søren Kierkegaard, following Hume and Johann Georg Hamann, a Humean scholar, agrees with Hume's definition of a miracle as a transgression of a law of nature, but Kierkegaard, writing as his pseudonym Johannes Climacus, regards any historical reports to be less than certain, including historical reports of miracles, as all historical knowledge is always doubtful and open to approximation.

 James Keller

 James Keller states that the "claim that God has worked a miracle implies that God has singled out certain persons for some benefit which many others do not receive implies that God is unfair".

+Richard Swinburne

+Philosopher Richard Swinburne has applied Bayesian methods to assess whether historical testimony can raise the probability of a miracle, such as the resurrection of Jesus, above that of naturalistic alternatives.